Vaccinations for Older Adults

-Here are a few tips to protect against the flu throughout the pandemic:
+Here are a few tips to protect against the flu, COVID-19, and other viruses:

 - Follow all COVID-19 precautions.
-Get vaccinated against COVID-19 if you haven’t already.
-If you are eligible and your primary care physician recommends it, get a booster shot.
-Avoid being around people who are sick and if you're sick, stay home.
-If you leave the house, wear a mask and physically distance six feet from people outside of the household.
+If you are eligible and your primary care doctor recommends it, get fully vaccinated, including a full booster series.
+If you're sick, stay home.
+If you leave the house, wear a mask and physically distance six feet from people outside of the home.